 Business insiders and investors are well aware of the astronomical sums that many high-tech startup companies have been purchased for recently.
 Judging by headlines, it seems as if $1 Billion is the going rate for the acquisition of any hot new mobile app these days.
 Just look at Facebook’s acquisitions of Instagram (roughly $1 billion) and WhatsApp (approximately $19 billion). $1 billion also seems to be the baseline valuation figure for any new “successful” technology venture.
 Those companies currently, or projected to be, valued over the $1 billion mark include Pinterest, Snapchat, Airbnb, Uber, and Tinder, to name a few.

 With dollar signs swirling in their eyes, many tech entrepreneurs are often confronted with the stark realities that the vast majority of tech startups fail.
-Because for every Instagram there are a thousand other ideas that failed to even get off the ground.
+Because for every Instagram there are a thousand other businesses that failed to even get off the ground.
 But for those who have gotten past the initial stages of developing their idea and believe they are on the cusp of becoming Silicon Valley-rich, many risks lie in wait.
-If the internet tycoon-in-training is not careful, these potential dangers could derail not only the success of the company but the inexperienced entrepreneur’s control and ownership of the enterprise.
+If the internet tycoon-in-training is not careful, these potential dangers could derail not only the success of the venture but the inexperienced entrepreneur’s control and ownership of the enterprise.

 Startup founders need to be mindful of not only competition, but must also be wary of the other individuals involved in the early stages of the development of the company.
 One founder may think that he or she can completely trust his or her other cofounders (after all, they came up with the idea together as roommates in college or have known each other since grade school).
 Companies like Tinder and Snapchat, however, have recently learned the hard way that setting roles and expectations for early employees and founders is vital to protect the company, as well as all parties’ interests, into the future.